End of the Road (Boyz II Men song): Covers

 The song has been covered by various artists both domestically and internationally including the Korean group BTS and the a cappella country group Home Free. and a punk rock group, Me First and the Gimme Gimmes on their fourth album, Take a Break.

+In popular culture

+In 2026, the song was parodied in a commercial for Old Spiceas "Mom Song: The End of Adolescents".